mlebkowski/aterian/Readme.md

 a collection, so let’s slap an `IteratorAggregate` on it and be done with it.

 Running tests confirms that all is green.
 Thank you 🙇

+## Looking at some static analysis

+At this point `phpstan` thinks everything is fine-and-dandy.
+But I know it isn’t.
+Let’s turn up the nitpickingness to 11.
+After adding some draconian rules it starts reporting 14 issues.
+They are easy to fix, no worries.

+Except for one, but it’s in the class under refactoring, so I’ll handle that later I guess.